siddhid1/meowmeow/myapp/README.md

+**TechStack Used**

-Cloudflare workers
+ 1. Cloudflare workers
-zod as the validation library, type inference for the frontend types Typescript
+ 2. zod as the validation library, type inference for the frontend types
+ 3. Typescript
-Prisma as the ORM, with connection pooling
+ 4. Prisma as the ORM, with connection pooling
-Postgres as the database
+ 5. Postgres as the database
-jwt for authentication
+ 6. jwt for authentication